 As reported The state of the adult social care sector and workforce in England, Skills for Care 8.
 Pay Median hourly pay for care workers and other low-paid jobs Adjusted to 2021/22 prices using September 2022 GDP deflators from HM Treasury The state of the adult social care sector and workforce in England, Skills for Care 9.
 Carer support

 Support provided to carers during the year, by type of support provided

 Number receiving respite care

 As reported Adult Social Care Activity and Finance Report, NHS Digital 10.
 Quality Overall ratings for all active adult social care locations as at 1 April of each year As reported Data provided directly by CQC 11.
 Personalisation Number of service users receiving direct payments and part-direct payments at the year-end 31 March As reported Adult Social Care Outcomes Framework, NHS Digital 12.
 Satisfaction Question 1 combined – Overall, how satisfied or dissatisfied are you with the care and support services you receive?
 As reported Personal Social Services Adult Social Care Survey, NHS Digital Methodology sources

 With thanks to

 Thank you to the following people and their organisations for reviewing a draft of this report, though the final text, the analysis behind it and any errors or omissions remain the responsibility of the authors.

 - Stuart Hoddinott, Institute for Government

 - Matt Hibberd, Local Government Association

-- Duncan Stacey, Care Quality Commission
+- Staff at the Care Quality Commission